 I played netball as a Junior/Teenager and coached several Junior teams during this time.
 After spending 10 years in Europe, I returned and turned my love of netball into a passion for coaching.
-This involved pulling the game apart and looking for ways to develop and improve players from the Grass Roots up.
+This involved pulling the game apart and looking at ways to develop and improve players proficiently, whilst building confidence, assurance and skill.

-My philosophy is to develop, focus and pay attention to foundational netball related techniques and skills from a young age, rather than just going through the motions of a drill.
+My philosophy is to develop, focus and pay attention to foundational netball related techniques and skills in players from a young age.
+Rather than going through the motions of a drill without identifying areas in need of development, Pivot make corrections.
 This builds a solid platform for Junior and Intermediate players to grow from.
-Often players develop poor technique that becomes habitual and hinders further development in their chosen sport.
+When players develop poor technique it becomes habitual, hindering further development in their chosen sport.
 Its like a ballerina who never learnt to point correctly!
 The younger, corrections are made in a child, the easier it is to address and correct.

 I’ve written the Pivot Netball Academy Training Programs in a way, that we start technically correcting from the simple fundamentals, to executing specific skill related drills that incorporate footwork, spacial awareness, timing, full court defence, agility and landing techniques.
 The program is exciting, very unique and most importantly, lots of fun.

 I’m exceptionally proud of the Pivot Coaching team who are all involved in netball and great role models to our younger players.
 Majority of the coaches are still playing and coaching at a very high representative level in the sport and love the Pivot Coaching and training ideas.
-We have a ratio of 10 children per qualified coach, with Junior Assistants also making themselves available to assist players, coaches and do demonstrations for individual Pivot groups during the clinic.
+We have a ratio of 10 children per qualified coach, with Junior Assistants also making themselves available to assist players and coaches.

 Meet 2 of Our Coaches